 - Upload the necessary files

-Click the “Submit” button after filling out and uploading the aforementioned information.
+“lick t” e “Submit” button after filling out and uploading the information above.
 Upon the submission of the Register as an authorized signatory request, a success message will be shown.
 The e-Filing Admin will receive the request and approve it.
-An email and SMS will be issued to the user who submitted the request when the e-Filing Admin has verified the request’s legitimacy and has the option of approving or rejecting it.
+An email and SMS will be sent to the user who submitted the request when the e-Filing Admin has verified the request’s legitimacy, and they will have the option to approve or reject it.

 Note